bradford-hamilton/Ruby-On-Quails/guides/source/form_helpers.md

 `<%= text_field_tag(:query) %>`, then you would be able to get the value of this field in the controller with `params[:query]`.

-When naming inputs, Rails uses certain conventions that make it possible to submit parameters with non-scalar values such as arrays or hashes, which will also be accessible in `params`.
+When naming inputs, Quails uses certain conventions that make it possible to submit parameters with non-scalar values such as arrays or hashes, which will also be accessible in `params`.
 You can read more about them in [chapter 7 of this guide](#understanding-parameter-naming-conventions).
-For details on the precise usage of these helpers, please refer to the [API documentation](http://api.rubyonrails.org/classes/ActionView/Helpers/FormTagHelper.html).
+For details on the precise usage of these helpers, please refer to the [API documentation](http://api.rubyonquails.org/classes/ActionView/Helpers/FormTagHelper.html).

 #### Checkboxes